Foggy forest landscape

 Valley Fog

 A core strength.
-Valley terrain bonuses, ground wetness tracking, and seasonal adjustments make the model highly effective at predicting these deep, persistent events.
-Still need coverage for inversions.
+Valley terrain bonuses, inversion-layer detection, and winter stagnation persistence make the model highly effective at predicting deep, persistent valley events.

 Advection Fog